Corfe Mullen: Facilities

 Corfe Mullen is a dormitory settlement for people working in the nearby towns and cities of Wimborne, Poole, Bournemouth, Ferndown, Verwood and Southampton.
 It is one of the biggest villages in England.
 The countryside around the village is split between agriculture and heathland, with woodland to be found fringing most areas, the largest of which is Stoney Down Plantation to the west.
 The existence of many bridleways criss-crossing the area around the village encourages horse riding, and there are a number of stables nearby.
 The village also has a large recreation ground with facilities for outdoor sports, including football, cricket and tennis.
 This is run by the Corfe Mullen Sports Association, which is made up of volunteers from various sports clubs around Corfe Mullen.
 There are new allotments on Broadmoor Road that have been in use since 1 November 2019, replacing the old allotments near Lockyer's School which are being built on.

 St Hubert's, the 13th century parish church, is a grade II* listed building.

 Corfe Mullen is served by Corfe Hills School, a state secondary school, and Castle Court School, a private school for 3- to 13-year-olds, alongside three state primary schools.

 Nature park

-In 2016, Corfe Barrows Nature Park was opened.
+In June 2016, Corfe Barrows Nature Park was opened.
 The nature park comprises eight natural areas, two of which lie wholly or partially within Corfe Mullen: the Happy Bottom Nature Reserve and Cogdean Elms.
 The remaining areas lie just over the municipal boundary within the Borough of Poole, but are easily accessible from the village.

 Demographics

-As of the 2021 Census, the village had a population of approximately 10,400 people, with an area of 12.27 square kilometres.
-The village had a density of 846 people per square kilometre.
-The median age of the village was 47 years.
-The ethnic makeup of the village was 97.6% White, 0.9% Asian, 0.1% Black, 1.2% Mixed or from Multiple ethnic groups, and 0.3% from other ethnic groups.
+As of 2024, Corfe Mullen electoral ward (which is currently coterminous with the civil parish) had an estimated population of 10,686, with an area of 12.27 square kilometres.
+The ethnic makeup of the ward was 95.3% white British and 4.7% black and minority ethnic population.
 The religious composition of the village was 47.7% Christian, 45.0% No Religion, 0.4% Muslim, 0.2% Buddhist, 0.1% Hindu, 0.1% Jewish, and 0.5% belonged to another religion.